 In fact, you need to consider localization from the very moment you start designing your application.
 It’s not a one-man operation either.
 You will need localization experts on board early on.

-Here are a few localization good practices I would like to share with you.
+Here are a few localization good practices & tips I would like to share with you.
 I hope they will be helpful for your next software, application or game.
 If you wish to go further and ensure the success of your localization project, feel free to get in touch anytime so that we can get things started.
 You may also want to check my post with tips to reduce localization costs.

 1. First of all, internationalize your software.
 Your source code should be written in a way that your software can be localized without touching a single portion of code.
 To achieve this, place all the content (text strings, images, sound files), including those in the application’s original language in separate files and folders, which can then be translated appropriately by linguists in a different software.
 In your code, pick up the translated depending on the language selected and a string ID (which can be the original string itself).
 XML works great for this, but there are plenty of options available.
 Also, try to keep a clear structure for your localizable resources.
 You can have separate folders for images and sounds that will require localization.